 comes down to the chemistry, all soaps work against the novel coronavirus.”

-But don’t ditch the hand sanitiser!
-Sometimes a sink and soap aren’t available, so keep hand sanitiser handy.
+But don’t ditch the hand sanitizer!
+Sometimes a sink and soap aren’t available, so keep hand sanitizer handy.
 It’s worth having a bottle on your desk and keeping one in your bag.
 Check it contains at least 60% alcohol, says Cruden.

-“If you have no soap, the World Health Organization and the NHS both recommend alcohol-based hand sanitisers be used to remove the novel coronavirus.
-Hand sanitiser might contain ethanol, isopropanol, n-propanol or a combination of these three alcohols.
+“If you have no soap, the World Health Organization and the NHS both recommend alcohol-based hand sanitizers be used to remove the novel coronavirus.
+Hand sanitizer might contain ethanol, isopropanol, n-propanol, or a combination of these three alcohols.
 All are effective against lipid-wrapped viruses like the novel coronavirus.”

 Should I wear a face covering?